Best noise-cancelling earbuds 2025

 How we test noise-cancelling earbuds

-Testing ANC earbuds requires using them in many different environments to see how the buds handle certain frequencies.
 We'll use our office, the city streets and public transport to get a feel for just how effective the noise-cancelling is.
-We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition in terms of ANC.
+We'll also compare them to one or two of our favourite pairs at the money to see how they stand up to the competition in terms of ANC and sound quality.

-Many noise-cancelling earbuds come with a control app that allows you to tweak their performance and their controls so we'll see how it impacts the user experience too.
+Many noise-cancelling earbuds come with a control app that allows you to tweak their performance and their controls, so we'll see how it impacts the user experience too.

 The team agrees upon all our review verdicts rather than an individual reviewer to eliminate any personal preference and ensure we're being as thorough as possible.